Indigenous children and youth programs

 First Nations Student Nutrition Program

-The First Nations Student Nutrition Program provides nutritious meals and snacks to school-aged children and youth in 159 educational settings, including in 66 First Nations communities and in 27 urban Indigenous communities.
+The First Nations Student Nutrition Program (FNSNP) was co-developed with Indigenous partners.
+It currently provides funding for nutritious breakfast, lunch and/or mid-morning meals in 161 Indigenous educational settings throughout the province, including in 66 First Nations and 27 urban centres.

 Indigenous Fetal Alcohol Spectrum Disorder and Child Nutrition Program